DarkAmoeba/dotfiles/README.md

 ## Taking to work
 from the ~ dircetory, needs to be from here, run

-`tar -zcvf vim-config.tar.gz .vimrc .vim`
+`tar -zcvf vim-config.tar.gz .vim dotfiles`

 extarct with